wollanup/1tab-chrome-extension/README.md

 ![webstore-banner.png](media/webstore-banner.png)
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/O4O2165S0Q)

-# 1tab-chrome-extension
+# 1Tab — Chrome Extension

-Automatically detects duplicate tabs and switches to the existing tab instead of opening a new one.
+1Tab is a Chrome extension that automatically detects duplicate tabs and switches to the existing tab instead of opening a new one.

 <!-- TOC -->